 You want your home to be as healthy as possible for you and your family.
 Listed below are 5 ways you can instantly improve your indoor air quality.

-Rubber baseboards will cause the lower wall to retain excess moisture after a water damage incident or even with routine carpet or hard floor cleaning.
-Floors at or below ground level are subject to retain excess moisture through a wicking action called capillary action.
+Rubber baseboards will cause the lower wall to retain excess moisture after a water damage incident.
+Or even with routine carpet or hard floor cleaning.
+However, floors at or below ground level are subject to retain excess moisture through a wicking action called capillary action.

 Do you or know somebody who lives in a home with the noxious “Basement Smell”?
 Based on thousands of assessments we’ve conducted and the resulting tens of thousands of samples processed as Indoor Air Quality Specialists, I can say with certainty that basement air is the most compromised air in every house.

-An IndoorDoctor Healthy Air Check encompasses a wide variety of tests and instant diagnostic data to screen potential indoor air pollutants for multiple areas.
-This package is a good starting point for someone who wants to know if their air is healthy and free of dangerous contaminates.
+An IndoorDoctor Healthy Air Check encompasses a wide variety of tests and instant diagnostic data to consequently screen potential indoor air pollutants for multiple areas.
+For instance, this package is a good starting point for someone who wants to know if their air is healthy and free of dangerous contaminates.

 Instead of keeping you clean, many front-loading washing machines can make you green with toxic mold and harmful bacteria’s.
 Water accumulates behind the seals.
 You may not notice visual signs of mold but every time you open and close the washer door you could be releasing tens of thousands of toxic mold spores, usually of the Cladosporium type.